Unit 4 Leopold Square

 Famed nationally for their original tapas recipes, their extensive menu combines classic Spanish-style dishes with South American flare and flavour.
 Since opening in 2000, this lively tapas restaurant has continued to draw the crowds.

 Walking in on a buzzing weekend night with the party in full swing really is like being in Havana.
-Home to some of the finest tapas in the city and top live Latin musicians on Mondays and Tuesdays, there really is something for everyone...
+Home to some of the finest tapas in the city and top live Latin musicians, there really is something for everyone...